 It was his island, after all.
 Pu’u Keka’a became an even more renowned place because the King would do his most impressive dives there.

-The Maui people knew that their king had powerful mana (Divine Power and energy).
+The Maui people knew that their king had powerful mana (Divine Power energy).
 He could leap from this rock outcropping high above the sea, a place where the souls of the dead depart into the other world.
-And then, he could return unharmed to the land of the living.
+Then, he could return unharmed to the land of the living.

 Nowadays, Pu’u Keka’a is an easily seen rock formation, a landmark on Ka’anapali Beach in Maui, jutting out, far into the ocean.
 Formed by an old lava flow, it divides this renowned beach in half.

 Today the rock is frequented by cliff jumpers, climbing up and leaping off into the sea below.
 There is often a sunset dive ceremony, with the diver being escorted by men carrying torches.